 In general, the deadline for publication is 12 months from the date on which the relevant tax return is due.
-This is the rule for Capital Gains Tax Entrepreneur Relief, Capital Gains Tax Relief for Farm Restructuring, Stock Relief for Young Trained Farmers, Stamp Duty Relief on Transfers of Land to Young Trained Farmers, Stamp Duty Relief on Farm Consolidation.
+This is the rule for Capital Gains Tax Entrepreneur Relief, Relief for Investment in Films, Capital Gains Tax Relief for Farm Restructuring, Stock Relief for Young Trained Farmers, Succession Farm Partnership Credit, Stamp Duty Relief on Transfers of Land to Young Trained Farmers and Stamp Duty Relief on Farm Consolidation.

-The Diesel Rebate scheme will be considered on a calendar year basis, with 31 December of the following year being the publication deadline.
+The Diesel Rebate Scheme will be considered on a calendar year basis, with 31 December of the following year being the publication deadline.